 Unlike some towns, Monclova isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Monclova are a mix of both white- and blue-collar jobs.
 Overall, Monclova is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Monclova who work in healthcare (14.60%), management occupations (13.38%), and business and financial occupations (10.08%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.09% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Monclova is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Monclova is a great place for families with children to consider.
+First of all, many other families with children live here, making Monclova a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Monclova has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Monclova’s overall crime rate is lower than average for the country.

 The per capita income in Monclova in 2022 was $55,597, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $222,388 for a family of four.